Chapter 782, Vancouver WA

 Composites and Fun with Chemicals Using Caution

 With the new composite materials available today, the imagination can run wild in aircraft design and the use of these materials become mandatory when you simply can't form the surfaces that you need otherwise.
 Unfortunately, do not believe the siren song about how easy and simple it is to use composites and ignore that all of this is bonded together by resins and adhesives that are hazardous not to mention that you will be using a great deal of solvents and cleaners that are hazardous too when doing it.
 The sales people who write up your order at the counter at the paint store many times don't know much more than you about what is really in the paints or resins that they sell you so you have to educate yourself about what you are using beforehand.
 ASK for the material safety sheet about what you are buying, and they should be able to give you a copy.
-If they don't know what that is you don't want to be doing business with them and if they won't make you a quick copy for you, they simply don't care about you or the the product they are selling.
+If they don't know what that is your buying and won't provide anything, you don't want to be doing business with them and if they won't make you a quick copy for you, they simply don't care about you or the the product they are selling.
 Go somewhere else.
+Good paint shops or suppliers will help you and can give you all sorts of materials as they want you to come back and word of mouth from you to others is important to them.
 Remember also that almost all of the manufacturers have how-to-use videos on mixing and using paints and adhesives so take a few minutes to take a look before you go to the store and get everything.

 Chemical absorption always happens when you are exposed to a chemical through the lungs, dermal through the skin, ingestion through the mouth, or into the eyes.
 The effects of exposure are totally dependent on the dose you receive over time and how well the liver and kidneys can process it so many times the chemical exposure below a certain level each time is safe.
 But some chemicals are cumulative in exposure like lead so you always need to read the material data safety sheets about whatever material you are using as that is the only place any of us will ever learn about the bad sides of what we are using.
 Even if you read that you can drink it, repeated exposure to paints, epoxies, and solvents, is preventable and controllable and should always be kept at a minimum.
-Further, repeated exposure to resins, solvents, and adhesives is the fastest way to get sensitized to chemicals and a surprising number of airplane projects have ended up on E-bay because the builder becomes ill when he is anywhere near the chemicals he needs to work with.
+Further, repeated exposure to resins, solvents, and adhesives is the fastest way for you to get physically sensitized to chemicals and a surprising number of airplane projects have ended up on E-bay because the builder becomes ill when he is anywhere near the chemicals he needs to work with.
 This can happen to you as well, so this means protecting yourself from chemical ingestion through the lungs, dermal contact through the skin, or by taking it inadvertently through the mouth.
-Most of the time its breathing that represents the highest risk for exposure like two- or three-part epoxies that require adequate ventilation to use and can cause nerve or lung damage if the part per million exposure exceeds certain levels.
+Most of the time its breathing that represents the highest risk for exposure like when using two- or three-part epoxies that require adequate ventilation to use and can cause nerve or lung damage if the part per million exposure exceeds certain levels.
 To work around these characteristics just requires some common sense: if the temperature outside is high enough, leave the garage door open with a fan running to blow fresh air inside.
 If you can’t do this, buy a fresh air pump, hose, and face mask drawing clean air from outside for the shop that slightly over-pressurizes the mask providing you with clean air that is good for the noggin.
-You also can use respirators.
+You also can use face respirators.
 Respirators are simple to use, but understand that depending on the cartridge type, once its opened for use it can only be used for a certain period of time and then it becomes useless and CANNOT BE REUSED so don’t reuse them and buy enough to always have a fresh one when you need it.
-Also, be aware that some people have diminished lung respiratory capacity and can’t use a respirator.
-To know if you can you can, undergo a simple test of wearing the mask and having your blood oxygen levels monitored at the doctor’s office or observed with someone other than you using an oxygen blood dosimeter on a finger to make sure that you are not asphyxiating yourself using it.
+Also, be aware that some people have diminished lung respiratory capacity and can’t use a respirator so only can use a fresh air pump.
+To know if you can you can use a respirator, undergo a simple test of wearing the mask and having your blood oxygen levels monitored at the doctor’s office or observed with someone other than you using an oxygen blood dosimeter on a finger to make sure that you are not asphyxiating yourself using it.
+If you can move around for fifteen minutes or so using the proper cartridge and have a blood oxygen level above 96 you should be good to go.

-Whatever method you use, if there are two of you working in the workspace you will need two units supplying fresh air or respirators and don’t get the idea that your kids who are younger than you doesn’t need a mask as well.
+Whatever method you use, if there are two of you working in the workspace you will need two units supplying fresh air or respirators with the proper cartridge and don’t get the idea that your kids who are younger than you doesn’t need a mask as well.
 Poisoning is an equal opportunity risk.
-Remember too to not get the idea of using compressed air as a breathing supply as air from some pumps can be laced with oil and is toxic so beware at the thought of doing this.
+Remember too to have not get the idea of using compressed air out of a pressure compressors running your tools as a breathing supply as air from some pumps can be laced with oil and is toxic so beware at the thought of doing this.
 Shop air compressors should never be used as a source of breathing air.

 Most adhesives and sealants are two part epoxies.
 Many paints are three parts.
 They don't "dry" but cure instead in a chemical process.
 Most mix in equal proportions, or, in ratios.
 Mixing the proper proportions is critical so its best to be mixing by weight.
 Most digital kitchen scales in grams or ounces are fine for small batches.
 You can use volume measurement but its very easy to mess up volume proportions for tablespoons, cups, quarts, liters, and gallons so weight (mass) is simpler and easier to use.
 Once you start using one method though, like mixing by weight don't change and stay with it as jumping back and forth between mass of volume becomes easy to mess up.
 Using metric to english conversions is even more tricky.

 Follow the directions.
+You would never bake a complicated cake without following the recipe and mixing resins and paints using the "dab here and a dollop here" methold is foolhardy.
 Don't be fooled into adding more of the catalyst into the mix to make it cure faster as it will seriously reduce the strength and properties of the bond of the adhesive or sealant to the base material.
 The opposite of mixing too little catalyst with the resin can be worse and finding that it can take days to cure to its design strength.
+Do this poorly and it may NEVER harden up and your mold project is now scrap.
 Did I say follow the directions?
 Additionally it's critical to use sealants and adhesives that are within their "use by" dates which are printed on the tube or can.
 Don't use old stuff as it chemically degrades just sitting on a shelf even if a can is sealed.
-Also note that many hardeners and catalyzers are quite acidic and you really need to make sure that the gloves you use will actually prevent skin contact as you can be chemically burned quite easily by it.
-You can also get fumes as well so be sure to have adequate ventilation not only mixing but also applying it.

 Most people don’t know about chemical flash points and you won't hear about it at the auto paint store for some reason.
-This is the temperature where a chemical flashes off or evaporates from a liquid to a vapor.
-Higher flash point chemicals are safer to work with than ones with lower points and it’s pretty easy to get a fire going with kerosene at 563 degrees F, but much harder with simple isopropyl alcohol at 750 degrees F. Which one should you use?
-The answer is the one that you have to use to complete the work, but understand that you have to take measures to safely use chemicals even when there isn’t an open flame to start a fire as a hot motor or part can be an ignition source too.
-For instance, you can mess up and add too much catalyst and get a part smoking in a mold and it can catch on fire so you don't need an open flame to have a bad outcome so be careful!
-Be selective and make sure that you won’t need to use your fire insurance policy.
+This is the temperature where a chemical flashes off or evaporates from a liquid to a vapor and you can find that number on the MSDS sheet as well.
+Higher flash point chemicals are safer to work with than ones with lower points around electrical equipment and it’s pretty easy to get a fire going with kerosene at 563 degrees F, but much harder with simple isopropyl alcohol at 750 degrees F. Which one should you use?
+The answer is the one that you have to use to complete the work, but understand that you have to take measures to safely use chemicals even when there isn’t an open flame to start n accidental fire as a hot motor or part can be an ignition source.
+It doesn't need to be an open flame or electric motor.
+For instance, you can mess up and add too much catalyst and get resin to react too quickly and get a part smoking in a mold and it can catch on fire so you don't need an open flame to have a bad outcome so be careful!
+Be selective and make sure that you won’t need to use your insurance policy.

-Everyone needs a degreaser.
-Citra-safe works about as well as a degreaser as MPK in the can from Home Depot does, but it can be used without gloves and won’t burn and stink.
-You should use the ketone when you don't want any residue left but why use this expensive chemical simply to clean parts if a safer and less expensive chemical is available?
-A wash tank full of Dawn dishwashing detergent and hot water that can be poured down the sewer and costs pennies is even better.
+Everyone needs to clean up afterwards when working with chemicals such as resins or paints.
+Acetone, mineral spirits, and MPK in the can from Home Depot can be used most of the time using the proper gloves without using face masks as long as air quality is good in your workspace.
+You can use the ketones needed when you don't want any residue left on a surface.
+But why use these expensive chemicals simply to clean parts if a safer and less expensive chemical is available?
+A wash tank full of Dawn dishwashing detergent and hot water that can be poured down the sewer for pennies is even better as a degreaser.
 Wash in hot detergent, rinse in hot water, dry it, and nine out of ten times you will be good to go.
 Before painting rinse with white vinegar to do a light etch and its ready to paint.
 The point is to get in the habit of using the least hazardous chemicals first instead of going to the nuclear option first.
 Using denatured alcohol or paint thinner or acetone instead to get what you have to have clean enough is better than using MPK or many or the other ketones available at the hardware store.
 Its cheaper, safer, and smarter to dispose of your rags or contaminated liquids later thinking this way.

 Eyewear is a very important thing when using chemicals as accidents happen.
 Dust is one thing but get acetate adhesive in an eye and you are blind with no going back from it.
 Tight fitting safety glasses with foam edges to seal the eyes off work great and are now pretty cheap and easy to get.
 Goggles of good quality that has room for glasses work for the optically challenged of us out here as well, but don’t think that you need safety glasses when just working with rotating tools, because simple acts such as hand sanding can drive particles up into your eyes just as well as a power sander might do.
 You need safety glasses all of the time.